sobolsky/UN_UPC_2024/index.md

 ---
 layout: default
-title: UN Solidarity Projects
+title: Anatomy of Solidarity
-description: Anatomy of Solidarity in United Nations Voting
+description: in United Nations Voting
 show_downloads: false
 google_analytics:
 permalink: /un/upc
 ---

-# Anatomy of Solidarity in UN Voting: Ukraine Political Conditions (2022–2023) - the first article in the series.
+# 1. Ukraine Political Conditions (2022–2023) - Research Highlights

 ## Intro
 This is the first article in a series dedicated to the study of the nature of political solidarity in the voting of the United Nations General Assembly (UNGA) on six resolutions within the theme 'UKRAINE - POLITICAL CONDITIONS' for the years 2022–2023.
 At the time of publication of this article, the UNGA voting in 2024 on this topic had not taken place.